Cal Loses to Notre Dame in 4 OTs in Last Regular-Season Game

 Then, just as Burton went to the line, the ACC Network, which was televising the game, inadvertently switched to a different game.

-Viewers did not see Burton made one of two free throws nor did they see Cal’s Javon Blacksher Jr. make two free throws with 17 seconds left to tie the game.
+Viewers did not see Burton make one of two free throws nor did they see Cal’s Javon Blacksher Jr. make two free throws with 17 seconds left to tie the game.

 The TV broadcast returned to the Cal-Notre Dame game with 14 seconds remaning to see Allocco miss a shot with five seconds left and send the game into overtime.